Easy Homemade Chili

 5. Add dry ingredients.
 Add in brown sugar and my Fiesta Rub.
 You can purchase it here or follow my recipe.
 The Fiesta Rub is going to be very fragrant when you first add it.
 Don’t panic though, you didn’t add too much.
 It’s going to blend in as you cook and give your chili a nice, hearty finish in the end.

 6. Let it simmer.
 Place a lid on the pot, reduce the heat to low, and let it simmer.
-You want to do this for 25-30 minutes to let it reduce and thicken up a bit.
-You don’t have to do much during this part, but make sure you stir it every 4-5 minutes to prevent burning.
+Cooking low and slow for 25-30 minutes will thicken up your chili for a nice, hearty bite.
+Just make sure to stir once in a while to prevent burning.

 7. Serve.
 Top chili with your favorite mix-ins and serve.

-Fiesta Rub being sprinkled into pot of chili.
+Fiesta Rub being sprinkled into a white pot.

 What to Serve with Chili